Ocramius/RoutingExamples/README.md

 # Dynamic ZendFramework Routing via repository API

-These examples show how to configure a custom route type to read from a repository service (whic is array-backed for simplicity) and route to a custom controller that receives an already hydrated entity as a request parameter.
+These examples show how to configure a custom route type to read from a repository service (which is array-backed for simplicity) and route to a custom controller that receives an already hydrated entity as a request parameter.

 ## Installation: